-- A signed declaration testifying to the applicant's inability to pay the requested fee.

-- Standardized form signed by the applicant

-- Financial statements

-- Other documentation required by UoPeople

-In certain circumstances, UoPeople may be able to award an applicant a grant to help reduce their Application Fee.
+- A signed declaration testifying to the applicant's inability to pay the requested fee. - Standardized form signed by the applicant - Financial statements - Other documentation required by UoPeople In certain circumstances, UoPeople may be able to award an applicant a grant to help reduce their Application Fee.
 Applicants eligible for a scholarship upon admittance may be awarded a University Grant to waive the Application Fee.
 The availability and award of University Grants shall be determined by UoPeople.

-Evaluation Fee for Transfer Credit

-- The \$17 Evaluation Fee is assessed on every course that UoPeople accepts for transfer credit. - The Evaluation Fee must be paid before a course will be recorded on a UoPeople transcript as having been accepted as meeting a UoPeople degree requirement.
+Evaluation Fee for Transfer Credit - The \$17 Evaluation Fee is assessed on every course that UoPeople accepts for transfer credit. - The Evaluation Fee must be paid before a course will be recorded on a UoPeople transcript as having been accepted as meeting a UoPeople degree requirement.
 For currently-enrolled Degree Students, the transfer credit becomes official upon payment of the fee, at which time it is immediately transcripted.
 For applicants and non-degree students, transfer credit does not become official nor is it transcripted until the individual has paid the fee and hascompleted at least one graded course as a Degree Student.

-Assessment Fees

-- Assessment Fees apply to all students studying at the University. - Graduate degree students and all non-degree students are required to pay an Assessment Fee of \$200 per course at the University.

-&lt;sup>10 Assessment Fees includes references to all fees labeled as Examination Processing Fees in previous editions of the UoPeople Catalog and Addenda.

-&lt;sup>11 Non-degree students include all students studying in UoPeople Foundations, students enrolled in ENGL 0101 English Composition 1 to demonstrate English proficiency, students taking prerequisites to be accepted for graduate study, and any other student who is not in a degree program.
+Assessment Fees10 - Assessment Fees apply to all students studying at the University. - Graduate degree students and all non-degree students11 are required to pay an Assessment Fee of \$350 to \$400 per course at the University.
+10 Assessment Fees includes references to all fees labeled as Examination Processing Fees in previous editions of the UoPeople Catalog and Addenda.
+11 Non-degree students include all students studying in UoPeople Foundations, students enrolled in ENGL 0101 English Composition 1 to demonstrate English proficiency, students taking prerequisites to be accepted for graduate study, and any other student who is not in a degree program.

-Total Estimated Fees

-Total estimated fees for a degree program taken entirely at University of the People are listed below.
+Total Estimated Fees Total estimated fees for a degree program taken entirely at University of the People are listed below.
 Fees may be less if a Degree Student has had transfer credit officially recorded on his or her transcript.
 The University reserves the right to charge optional or special fees, upon reasonable notice to students, in future terms.
-There are no optional or special fees for student at the graduate level at present.

-Program Application Fee Assessment Fee (per course) Number of Courses Total Estimated Fees Master of Business Administration (MBA)Degree \$60 \$300 12 \$3,660 Master of Education in Advanced Teaching (M.Ed.)
-Degree \$60 \$300 13 \$3,960 Master of Science in Information Technology (MSIT) Degree \$60 \$300 12 \$3,660

-These estimated fees are based on the successful completion of all courses for a graduate degree at UoPeople and do not include:

-- Fees incurred for repeating courses: students who are required to repeat courses will incur an additional Assessment Fee for each course taken. - Assessment Fees for courses numbered below the 1000-level; e.g., ENGL 0101 English Composition 1.
-The Assessment Fee for ENGL 0101 is \$120. - Any additional fees that may be required for third party evaluation.
+There are no optional or special fees for students at the graduate level at the present time.
+The costs reflected below are for those who saved their spot after January 20, 2024.
+Students should refer to their Enrollment Agreement for more details.
+Program Application Fee Assessment Fee (percourse) Number of Courses Total Estimated Fees Master of Business Administration (MBA)Degree English and Arabic \$60 \$400 12 \$4,860 Master of Education in Advanced Teaching (M.Ed.)
+Degree \$60 \$350 13 \$4,610 Master of Science in Information Technology (MSIT) Degree \$60 \$400 12 \$4,860 These estimated fees are based on the successful completion of all courses for a graduate degree at UoPeople and do not include: - Fees incurred for repeating courses: students who are required to repeat courses will incur an additional Assessment Fee for each course taken. - Assessment Fees for courses in the ESL Program (if required) are\$130. - Any additional fees that may be required for third party evaluation.

-Please note that University of the People does not charge for attendance and as such, there are no charges incurred for a period of attendance.

-The University reserves the right to change the cost of the Application Fee, the transfer credit Evaluation Fee, and the Assessment Fee.
-The amount of the Assessment Fee will be reviewed annually, and any change to the fee amount will be effective as of September 1.
-Students will be notified of the change to the Assessment Fees no later than June 1st.

-Payments